 When used correctly, technology can be of tremendous value in the classroom.
 Dominic Norrish, Director of Technology at United Learning, a group of UK independent schools, points out five areas in which technology can play an important role in a student’s academic studies:

-• Demonstrating the right way to incorporate technology into the classroom.
-Technology should not be used to replace learning methods that are already effective but rather to modify or redefine learning techniques in order to enhance the learning process.
+5. Demonstrating the right way to incorporate technology into the classroom.
+Technology should not be used to replace learning methods that are already effective; rather, it should modify or redefine learning techniques to enhance the learning process.

-By experimenting with various means of using technology in the classroom, teachers can come up with effective strategies that will benefit students and faculty alike.
-More than likely, these strategies will combine traditional learning with technology to get the best results.
+By experimenting with various means of using technology in the classroom, teachers can develop effective strategies that will benefit students and faculty alike.
+These strategies will likely combine traditional learning with technology to get the best results.

 Early Learning and Technology